Qingquan-Li/tutoring/backend/deploy/README.md

 <br>

-# Deploying new code to Server
+# PART TWO - Deploying new code to Server

-## 1. Entering the project path and activating the virtual environment
+## 1. Changing to the backend directory and activating the virtual environment
 ```bash
 $ cd ~/tutoring/backend && source .venv/bin/activate
 ```